 Regional integration compacts can take MCC’s work to the next level, creating new opportunities for achieving larger-scale reductions in poverty.

 In 2018, the AGOA and MCA Modernization Act granted MCC new authority to more effectively make cross-border and other regional investments that address economic challenges.
-These regional investments will include project that extend beyond borders to facilitate trade and investment and expand regional markets for larger-scale impact on poverty reduction.
+These regional investments will include projects that extend beyond borders to facilitate trade and investment and expand regional markets for larger-scale impact on poverty reduction.
 These new programs will be memorialized in Concurrent Compacts for Regional Investment.

 This authority further enables MCC to be a valuable strategic tool for the U.S. to promote trade and investment.
 Regional compacts can help create better integrated markets for trade, investment, and economic growth by supporting economies of scale, access to larger markets and more efficient production.

 Eligibility for any MCC investment is decided by MCC’s Board of Directors.
 Eligible countries must: